lsst-ts/LOVE-manager/docs/html/_sources/modules/how_to_use_it.rst.txt

 Validate token
 --------------
 Validates a given authorization token, passed through HTTP Headers.
-Returns a confirmation of validity, user data and permissions.
+Returns a confirmation of validity, user data, permissions, server_time and (optionally) the LOVE configuraiton file.
+If the :code:`no_config` flag is added to the end of the URL, then the LOVE config files is not read and the corresponding value is returned as :code:`null`

-- Url: :code:`<IP>/manager/api/validate-token/`
+- Url: :code:`<IP>/manager/api/validate-token/` or :code:`<IP>/manager/api/validate-token/no_config/`
 - HTTP Operation: get
 - Message HTTP Headers: